 Fees (salary) = Compensation paid from client to adviser as legal consideration for services provided.

-Why do broker / agents push inferior, expensive, long-term products rather than low cost, liquid, superior performing index funds?
+Why do advisors push inferior, expensive, long-term products rather than low cost, liquid, superior performing index funds?
 Look no further than the lavish back-door commissions...

 Fixed Index Annuities, Deferred Fixed Index Annuities: Average about 7 - 10% commission, but as much as 20% up front, plus a possible trailer commission of typically around 1/4% per year for as long as you hold the annuity or have the agent's name listed on your statements.
 The commission is likened to the surrender period.